pgTech123/Oculus_I3C_Visualizer/README.md

 Known issue:
 - OpenCL is hardcoded to start on the first platform available; it might not be the one on which OpenGL runs.
 If it's not the one on which OpenGL runs, the program will crash.
-- Problem in the rendering: reason still unknown...
+- Problem in the rendering when the head is in some specific orientation: reason still unknown...
-- Approximation in the rendering (that needs to be considered after all): cubes are not necessarily ordered uniform across the image.
-This might cause weird parts of the rendered image.
+- Approximation in the rendering (that needs to be considered after all): cubes are not necessarily ordered uniformly across the image.
+This might cause weird a weird rendered image.